 Homemade Capes

 Sew a simple cape using a single piece of fabric.
 It’s versatile and can be used for multiple characters, from a mysterious stranger to a noble hero.
+You can also incorporate these pieces into a dark fairy costume for a magical look.

 Lined Bodices